oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker
 ===============
-This project includes a quick start Dockerfile and samples for standalone Apache Web Server with 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin based on Oracle Linux and Oracle JDK 7 (Server).
+This project includes a quick start Dockerfile and samples for standalone Apache Web Server with 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin based on Oracle Linux.
 The certification of Apache on Docker does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.

 ## How to Build Apache With Plugin Docker Image